 They decided that on a chosen, auspicious day, the maiden would stand atop a balcony on the farmer’s fence and she would toss a bouquet of Hydrangea flowers out to the assembly of suitors.
 He who is lucky and skilled in catching the bouquet would be the bridegroom.

 And so, on the chosen day, a large crowd gathered at the base of the farmer’s fence.
 The maiden ascended the balcony.
 The youngsters in the crowd eagerly awaited the bouquet’s flight.
-However, at the very moment the flowers were tossed, the assembly was ambushed by a large black cat.
+However, at the very moment that the flowers were tossed, the nest of mice was ambushed by a ferocious clowder of cats.